A Glass of Blessings: Themes

 Commentators frequently point out that the focus of Barbara Pym's earlier novels is limited to the world of middle class women.
 Wilmet Forsyth, the narrator in A Glass of Blessings, represents the reasonably affluent end of that microcosm.
 Without children, with no job or meaningful social function, she is largely cocooned from reality and only comes to an understanding of her situation through exposure to the fascinating Piers and his "slightly common" homosexual partner.
 Some would regard Pym herself as similarly limited at this stage and judge "the dwindling class relevance of this kind of English social comedy by the way in which Pym was bypassed by [contemporary] literary trends" and lost her publisher soon after.
 Others see her as objectively ironical and have pointed to the way in which she, in the company of other women novelists of the 1950s, portrays the prop of the social establishment, the Church of England.
 Unchangeably traditionalist, its supporters remain blind to its growing irrelevance.

 Nowhere is Pym's sympathetic permissiveness more clear than in her attitude to homosexuality, particularly in this novel, although, given the time at which it was published, that is usually referred to in oblique and subtle ways.
 In fact both 'camp' and 'gay' behaviour are described.
 The former is found Wilf Bason (and possibly some of the clergy), which led a contemporary reviewer in The Daily Telegraph to note how the "queer goings on of male housekeepers are described with catty accuracy".
 But whereas this behaviour is made the matter of comedy, it is only Wilmet's misunderstanding of the gay relationship between Piers and Keith that is treated as comic.
 As a novelist, "Pym just seems to see homosexual characters as part of the world, and depicts them as they are, with no fuss."
-Nor does she present simply Piers' domestic relationship but extends her depiction to the homosexual sub-culture, as in the scene in the gay coffee-bar, La Cenerentola.
+Nor does she present only Piers's domestic relationship; she extends her depiction to the homosexual subculture, as in the scene in the gay coffee-bar, La Cenerentola.

 Adaptations

-A Glass of Blessings was broadcast by BBC 4 in 1991 in an adaptation by Valerie Windsor, produced by Barbara Pym's sister Hilary and the actress Elizabeth Proud.
+A Glass of Blessings was broadcast by BBC Radio 4 in 1991 in an adaptation by Valerie Windsor, produced by Barbara Pym's sister Hilary and the actress Elizabeth Proud.